|Copa Libertadores 1972|

 Diego Forlan, Aníbal Tarabini, Raúl Bernao, Miguel Lopez, Pedro Monzón, Jorge Olguín, Luis Artime, Gabriel Milito, Rubén Galván, Daniel Monyenegro,

--- Gabriel Milito appeared in many all-time lists, but I selected older players over him.
+-- Arsenio Erico is considered the best Paraguayan footballer of all time.-- Gabriel Milito appeared in many all-time lists, but I selected older players over him.
 Club Atlético Independiente has too many great players in the 1970's and 1980's.

 -- I do not know much about Miguel Lopez.